 Description of Program

-The Department of Psychology offers an 18-credit certification program in Applied Behavior Analysis.
+The Department of Psychology offers a 21-credit certification program in Applied Behavior Analysis.
 This is a post-masters program designed to be completed in 2 years.
 In addition to the coursework, students enrolled in the certificate program are required to meet the experience standards set by the Behavior Analysis Certification Board (www.BACB.com).
 Once all of these requirements are met, students are qualified to take the certification exam to become a Board Certified Behavior Analyst.Admission Requirements to the Certificate

 - Possession of a minimum of a Master's degree from an accredited university that was (a) conferred in behavior analysis, education, or psychology, or (b) conferred in a degree program in which the candidate completed a BACB approved course sequence.

 - Applicants who want to be considered for the Graduate Certificate in Behavior Analysis must submit to the Office of Graduate and Continuing Education:

 - An application for admission (due by February 1st)